 Table 13.
 Land-based test results for culturable heterotrophic bacteria.
-The percentage of tests with observed CFU per ml per test within 3 ranges.
+The data are presented as the percentage of tests that resulted in living organisms observed within 3 ranges.
 The ranges are: no organisms detected, less than or equal to 100 CFU observed, and more than 100 CFU observed.
 Gradient shading represents percentages from 100% (dark blue) to 0% (white).